horizenight/English-Thesarus/README.md

 Outputs the meaning of the word.
 If the word doesn't exist , it returns  The word doesn't exist.
 Please double check it.
-If wrong word is input it also suggest similar words .
+If wrong word is input it also suggest similar words . for eg: input rainn it  would ask if the word is rain or not !

 ## Getting Started